btcven/radio-firmware/README.md

 #### Windows.

-[arm-gcc](GNU-RM Downloads) has a downloadable installer for the GCC ARM compiler, make sure after you install it is on your `PATH`, if not add it.
+[arm-gcc](GNU-RM Downloads) has a downloadable installer for the GCC ARM compiler.
+Make sure after you have installed it that it is on your `PATH`, if not add it.

 ### Install Uniflash.

-Insall TI's [Uniflash][uniflash] tool for your operating system.
-This tool allows you to upload the built firmware to the CC1312R.
+Install TI's [Uniflash][uniflash] tool for your operating system.
+This tool allows you to upload the built firmware to the CC1312R radio module.

 ### Compiling the project.